asterinas/asterinas/README.md

 ## License

-The Jinux project is proudly released as a free software under the license of [GNU General Public License version 2](LICENSE-GPL).
+The Asterinas project is proudly released as a free software under the license of [GNU General Public License version 2](LICENSE-GPL).
 See [COPYRIGHT](COPYRIGHT) for details.